cogsandsquigs/remark-bibliography/README.md

 - `chicago`
 - etc.

-See the `citation-js` docs for more information.
+See the `citation-js` [docs](https://citation.js.org/api/tutorial-output_formats.html) for more information.

 ## Notes

+- This requires the usage of [`remark-directive`](https://github.com/remarkjs/remark-directive).
+Make sure to add this plugin before adding this one!
 - Do **not** have more than one bibliography in a markdown file.
 This will cause the plugin to break.
 Put everything in one `bib` directive, and it will work fine.

 ## TODO